Control of deterministic breakdown to turbulence of hypersonic boundary layer with spanwise non-uniform surface temperature: Introduction

 Overall, the aim of this work is to assess, via Direct Numerical Simulations (DNS), the effect of streaks generated through non-uniform surface temperature distributions on boundary layer stability and transition to turbulence.
+In contrast to \citet{Boscagli2026_JFM}, which focused on laminar-regime stabilization of the second Mack mode, the present study addresses the transition process itself, including nonlinear breakdown and turbulence onset under conditions where both first- and second-mode mechanisms can be dominant, and the effect of the control-streaks on heat-transfer peaks.

 Section \ref{sec:methodology} presents the case study, computational domain and numerical methods used.
 Results and discussion are presented in sections \ref{sec:transition_SMF} and \ref{sec:transition_FMO}, where the effect of streaks on laminar to turbulent transition under deterministic forcing is determined and quantified.
-The effect of control-streaks on the late stage of transition to turbulence and heat transfer peaks is evaluated in section \ref{sec:heat_transfer_analysis}.
+The effect of control-streaks on the late stage of transition to turbulence and heat-transfer peaks is evaluated in section \ref{sec:heat_transfer_analysis}.
 Finally, a summary of the impact and contribution of this work is presented in section \ref{sec:conclusions}.